Bowmap/Bugs/README.md

 # Bugs
-Submit Bowmap Bug Reports and Feature Requests and such.
+Repo for Bowmap Bug Reports and Feature Requests.

+See `Projects/`.